HadarPur/RU-K8S/README.md

 ## Auto scaling in Google Cloud Platform
 ### Google Cloud
-Google Cloud Platform (GCP), offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, Google Drive, and YouTube.
+Google Cloud Platform (GCP), offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its own end-user products, such as Google Search, Gmail, Google Drive and YouTube.
 Alongside a set of management tools, it provides a series of modular cloud services including computing, data storage, data analytics and machine learning.

 ### Auto scaling
 Auto-scaling is a cloud computing service feature that automatically adds or removes compute resources depending upon actual usage.
 Each cloud solution comes with its own auto-scaling engine: Heat in Openstack, autoscaler in Google Cloud, Azure Autoscale in Microsoft Azure and auto-scaling in Amazon Elastic Compute Cloud (Amazon EC2).